 “We shouldn’t just look past inequality,” he told the crowd of more than 3,500 gathered in support of LGBTQ rights.
 “We should expose it, understand it, question it and fix it.”
 He exited the stage as the proud recipient of HRC’s 2017 National Equality Award.

--- one of the most anticipated business decisions in recent history.
+The award comes at an interesting moment for Bezos, who is about to choose a home for Amazon’s $5 billion second headquarters – one of the most anticipated business decisions in recent history.
 But with experts and pundits from the business and tech communities abuzz with speculation about which will be the winning city, many are missing the real story.

 Some of the cities and states that have emerged as frontrunners in the race to win Amazon’s second headquarters are also promoting discriminatory social policies that stand in direct opposition to the values Bezos so eloquently extolled.

 In Texas, for example, the governor recently signed a bill that allows faith-based groups working with the state’s welfare system to block adoptions to LGBTQ parents.
 Still, Austin is a strong contender for HQ2.

-for a vote this year, that permits vendors to reject services or employment to LGBTQ people on the basis of religious liberty.
+And, in Georgia, four of the leading Republican candidates for governor have pledged to sign a controversial religious freedom bill, expected to come up for a vote this year, that permits vendors to reject services or employment to LGBTQ people on the basis of religious liberty.
 Though Democrats may oppose the bill, it still stands a chance of passing if one of these candidates wins.
 Nonetheless, Atlanta is a favorite for The Everything Store’s second headquarters.